curio-team/github-classroom-lock/README.md

 ### GitHub access token

 1. [Get a Fine-grained access token from GitHub here](https://github.com/settings/personal-access-tokens/new).
-2. Select the `curio-studenten` organization
+2. Select the `curio-summatief` organization
 3. Give it the following permissions:
     * Organization permissions:
         * Members: read and write